Inés Cifuentes: Early life

 Born in London, Inés Cifuentes was the child of Ecuadorian father and American mother.
 Her father was born in Quito, Ecuador, whereas her mother was born in New York City.
 Her parents both held positions for the UN which allowed Inés to be able to receive an education all throughout Latin America.
 While growing up, she lived in Ecuador, Chile, Paraguay and Guatemala.
 It was during her stay in Chile where she discovered her passion for science.
 In 1960, a deadly earthquake shook Santiago, Chile, resulting in the death of 1000 people.
 It was from this moment on that Inés knew she wanted to be a seismologist.
 In 1972, she graduated from Albert Einstein High School in Kensington, Maryland and went on to receive a BSc in physics from Swarthmore College and a MSc in geophysics from Stanford University in 1979.

 Career

 She was hired by the United States Geological Survey at Menlo Park.
-Even though her faculty advisor tried to make her leave the program, Cifuentes earned a PhD from Columbia University in 1988, becoming the first woman to receive a doctorate in geophysics from Columbia.
+Even though her faculty advisor tried to make her leave the program, Cifuentes earned a PhD from Columbia University in 1988, becoming the first woman to receive a doctorate in seismology from Columbia.
 She pursued post-doctoral studies at the Institut de Physique du Globe de Paris.
 On her return to the United States, she joined the Carnegie Academy for Science Education.
 In 2005, she joined the American Geophysical Union as Manager of Education and Career Services.